criecm/ansible-role-common/README.md

   * Files matching `cles_ssh/*.pub` will be authorized on root account
   * Files matching `cles_ssh/*.del` will be removed
+  * vimrc file in files/ will be installed as /root/.vimrc

 ### ssh keys